lkodinsson/IngenuityTTRPG/Appendix/Conditions.md

 #### Sickness

 Sickness is a condition that has a numerical value.
-This value is a penalty that you take to *all* of your rolls.
+This value is a penalty that you have to all skill checks and defenses.
 Additionally, every day that passes while you are sick you lose health (after recovery, if applicable) equal to half of the sickness value (rounded up).
 Stamina, focus, and endurance recovered during breaks and rests is also reduced by half this value (rounded up) to a minimum of one.

 For example: If you have sickness 3 and you take a rest, you will recover 1 health, then lose 2.
 You will also recover 2 less stamina, focus, and endurance.

 Multiple sickness effects do not add their value together, instead only apply a penalty based on the strongest sickness value.
 Multiple sources of sickness are still tracked separately even if only one is taking effect.

-If a sickness effect does not specify a duration, roll r20 to determine the duration in days.
+If a sickness effect does not specify a duration, roll 2d10 to determine the duration in days.
 At the end of each day, the sickened character gets to make a fortitude check to resist the sickness.
 If no difficulty is specified, it is assumed to be 10 (easy).
 The result of the foritude check determines how the sickness progresses:

-***Critical:*** The duration is reduced by half (rounded down) instead of a single day, and the sickness value is reduced by 1 (if reduced to 0, the sickness ends prematurely).
 ***Success:*** The duration is reduced by half (rounded down) instead of a single day.
-***Graze:*** A single day of the duration is passed.
+***Failure:*** A single day of the duration is passed.
-***Failure:*** No duration of the sickness is passed.

 ---